dmontesg/SteParKin/README.md

 ## Authors and versions

-SteParKin was originally written in Fortran by David Montes and was described in Montes et al. 2001b.
-Since then, the code has been enhanced and rewritten in IDL and Python by H. Tabernero and A. J. Domí­nguez-Fernández, respectively.
+SteParKin was originally written in Fortran and later in IDL by David Montes and H.M.
+Tabernero and was described in Montes et al. 2001b.
+Since then, the code has been enhanced and rewritten in Python by A.J.
+Domínguez-Fernández, respectively.

 ## Citation

-If the user wants to use SteParKin as part of a scientific work, please, cite Montes et al. 2001b and Cortés-Contreras et al. 2020.
+If the user wants to use SteParKin as part of a scientific work, please, cite Montes et al. 2001b and Cortés-Contreras et al. 2021.

 ## Acknowledgements